TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 ![](Bayes_OeAWSummerschool_Exercises_Solutions_files/figure-markdown_github/unnamed-chunk-14-1.png)

-1. Use the draws from the posterior to approximate the posterior mean and variance of the parameters *μ* and *σ*<sup>2</sup>.
+d.
+Use the draws from the posterior to approximate the posterior mean
+    and variance of the parameters *μ* and *σ*<sup>2</sup>.

 ``` r